hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

       configuration files from this volume with `-config-dir`.
 This defaults to false.

+  - <a name="v-server-affinity" href="#v-server-affinity">`affinity`</a> (`string`) -
+  This value defines the [affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) for server pods.
+It defaults to allowing only a single pod on each node, which minimizes risk of the cluster becoming unusable if a node is lost.
+  If you need to run more pods per node (for example, testing on Minikube), set this value to `null`.

 * <a name="v-client" href="#v-client">`client`</a> - Values that configure
   running a Consul client agent on Kubernetes nodes.